 Five Key Points.

 We listen carefully to all accounts.

 We adopt a problem-solving approach.

 Creating a Safe Environment.

 The positive self-esteem of all of the children at school is constantly and consistently promoted.
 Class teachers are on duty at break and lunch times; this enables them to monitor the way children play.
 Where necessary, teachers involve themselves in playground games, modelling good behaviour.
 Children may ask for a 'buddy' to help them to integrate, and teachers ensure that children who join the school have a named friend to help them settle in.

 Older pupils understand that they are role models and often suggest sensible games for younger children to play.
 They also take part in 'Junior Council' meetings where they are able to suggest ways to improve playtimes etc. in school.

 In the autumn of 2017 we joined the Anti-Bullying Alliance 'All Together' programme, which ensures that children are closely involved in promoting positive attitudes and supporting each other in school.
+In the spring of 2020 we were delighted to be given the gold award for the second time.
 Our School Council are excited to be playing an important role in promoting this initiative.